 - The technician will show you how to keep a diary of your activities and symptoms during the test.
 It’s important to keep an accurate diary.
 If you feel symptoms such as chest pain, shortness of breath, uneven heartbeats or dizziness, note in your diary the time of day they began and what you were doing.
 Your diary will be compared to the changes in your ECG recorded by the Event monitor.

 What should I do after the exam?

 - You may resume normal activity after your study.
 Your test will be reviewed and interpreted by a physician.
-Your physician should have the results of your study in 24-48 hours.
+Your physician should have the results of your study in 3-7 business days.